dentarg/auth0-blog/_posts/2018-03-01-timeslice-suspense-react16.markdown

 ---

 ReactJS is a JavaScript library, built and maintained by Facebook.
 As of today, it powers so many popular web and mobile platforms such as Twitter, Airbnb, Lyft, Dropbox, Pinterest, Whatsapp and Instagram.
-The latest release of ReactJS which is _React 16_ ships with a lot of features such as `Error Boundaries`, `Custom DOM Attributes definition`, `Fragements as return types`, `Portals` and so many others.
+The latest release of ReactJS which is _React 16_ ships with a lot of features such as `Error Boundaries`, `Custom DOM Attributes definition`, `Fragments as return types`, `Portals` and so many others.

 However, the ReactJS team is not slacking.
 They are hard at work looking for new ways to make React a highly performant library in UI component development.
-A sneak peek into new features coming to React was demo'd by the _creator of Redux_ and _React core team member_, [Dan Abramov](https://twitter.com/dan_abramov) at **JSConf Iceland, 2018.** If you haven't watched Dan's talk, here is the [demo](https://www.facebook.com/react/videos/1552821821462886/).
+A sneak peek into new features coming to React was demoed by the _creator of Redux_ and _React core team member_, [Dan Abramov](https://twitter.com/dan_abramov) at **JSConf Iceland, 2018.** If you haven't watched Dan's talk, here is the [demo](https://www.facebook.com/react/videos/1552821821462886/).

 ## What's coming to ReactJS?